Filpon/BetProjectCS/README.md

 different Python instead.

 GNU Make is a partle free software.
-All rights reserved by Filipp Ponomarev and Alexander Mikheev.
+All rights reserved by Filipp Ponomarev and Aleksandr Mikheev.

 Downloading
 -----------